-A sturgeon is a large fish that can grow over 1000 pounds which can be found swimming the waters dating back over 200 million years ago.
+A sturgeon is a large fish that can grow over 1000 pounds which can be found swimming in freshwater or saltwater dating back over 200 million years ago.
 There are 27 species of sturgeon belonging to the Acipenseridae family, typically found in the Iranian Caspian Sea and the Siberian Black Sea.
 Caviar is unfertilized fish eggs, or roe that come from wild sturgeon.
-Roe refers to any and all fish eggs, including those from trout, paddlefish, salmon and flying fish for an example, but only roe from a sturgeon is true caviar.
+Roe refers to any and all fish eggs, including those from trout, paddlefish, salmon, and flying fish, for an example, but only roe from a sturgeon is true caviar.
 Although there are 27 species of sturgeon, the highest quality caviar comes from the Beluga and Kaluga (also known as the River Beluga Sturgeon), Osetra, white sturgeon, and Sevruga.
 These are just a few of the sturgeon species.

 Believe it or not, caviar was once reserved strictly for the king only served to those of royalty, but later in America during the nineteenth century, caviar was casually served as a part of a free lunch!
 So, what happened?
 The American caviar industry took off in 1873 when a German immigrant named Henry Schancht opened a business catching sturgeon on the Delaware River, which runs through Delaware, New Jersey, New York, and Pennsylvania.
-The west coast soon followed and began harvesting sturgeon roe as well, but from the Columbia River.
-At that time, the waters in America were abundant with sturgeon caviar making the US the largest exporter of caviar in the world!
+The west coast soon followed and began harvesting sturgeon roe from as well, but from the Columbia River.
+At that time, the waters in America were abundant with sturgeon caviar making the US the largest caviar producer and exporter of caviar in the world!

 Every collection of roe is unique.
 When the egg from a female sturgeon is harvested, the value and quality are scored by a caviar expert who judges the product according to grading guidelines for roe.
 Quality is one of the most important factors when it comes to caviar, setting it apart from all other row in the world today.
 Factors that can change the caviar grade are:

-Sevruga: This fish produces smaller sized eggs and is the most popular as it is readily available due to being more abundant than the other types of sturgeon.
-Sevruga eggs can be anywhere from gray to black in color and has a more intense flavor profile.
+Sevruga: This fish produces smaller-sized eggs and is the most popular as it is readily available due to being more abundant than the other types of sturgeon.
+Sevruga caviar eggs can be anywhere from gray to black in color and has a more intense flavor profile.

-Kaluga: Also known as “River Beluga”, this sturgeon produces rows that range in color from a jaded bright bronze to a dark brown.
-The Kaluga is a giant sturgeon found in the Amur River basin on the border of Russia that produces large to very large sized eggs.
+Kaluga: Also known as “River Beluga,” this sturgeon produces rows that range in color from a jaded bright bronze to a dark brown.
+The Kaluga is a giant sturgeon found in the Amur River basin on the border of Russia and China that produces large to very large-sized eggs.
 Kaluga caviar taste is mild and buttery making each bite one to savor.

 Beluga: Caviar from the Beluga has traditionally been considered the most exquisite and expensive caviar on the market today.
 The eggs are large, providing a creamy and mild taste ranging in color from light gray to black.
-Unfortunately, this species of fish is critically endangered and importation of Beluga caviar to the US is illegal.
+Unfortunately, this species of fish is critically endangered, and importation of Beluga caviar to the US is illegal.
 This is the most expensive type of caviar.